A Mother’s Day email campaign guide: how to honor all moms with empathy + 19 brand examples

-Ippolita’s Mother’s Day email includes information about the relief efforts each purchase supports—ten percent of every purchase is donated to No Kids Hungry or a charity of the purchaser’s choosing, allowing customers to join the brand in making a positive impact while celebrating Mother’s Day.
+Ippolita’s Mother’s Day email includes information about the relief efforts each purchase supports—10% of every purchase is donated to No Kids Hungry or a charity of the purchaser’s choosing, allowing customers to join the brand in making a positive impact while celebrating Mother’s Day.

 Subject line: Mother’s Day BOGO Sale Extended!

 One of the strongest ways people form connections is through storytelling.
-And the same goes for brands and their customers—when you share a story that your customers can relate to, the more connected they will feel to your business.
+And the same goes for brands and their customers—when you share a story your customers can relate to, they feel more connected to your business.

 The main section of the email is completely stripped down—there’s no fuss, no images, and few design elements.
 It’s just a story about how a mother and daughter are planning a stay-at-home date night for Mother’s Day.

-Doe Lashes demonstrates genuine empathy for their customers by opening the story with the acknowledgment that “a mom” can mean something different to everyone.
+Doe Lashes demonstrates genuine empathy for their customers by opening the story with the acknowledgment that “mom” can mean something different to everyone.
 As a result, their Mother’s Day email resonates with a wider audience and creates more customer connections.

-The personal story leads perfectly into the buy-one-get-one (BOGO) promotion the brand is extending and ties in an element of humanity.
+The personal story leads perfectly into the BOGO promotion the brand is extending and ties in an element of humanity.

 Subject line: A new clean for Mother’s Day